-The MACH® boilers C1500-2000 are equipped with ENVITM Control; an intelligent control system with advanced features such as text-based display, communication capabilities, and boiler sequencing.
+The MACH® boiler C300-450 is equipped with ENVI® control; an intelligent control system with advanced features such as text-based display. communication capabilities, and boiler sequencing.
 Errors are date and time stamped providing built-in history of boiler status and performance.
 This control constantly tracks the load by recording burner high, low and mid run hours.
 One control to do it all - temperature control, flame safeguard, firing rate control, blocked flue protection, outdoor air reset, freeze protection, built-in cascade sequencing, MODBUS communication and more.

-The user should become thoroughly familiar with the operation of the boiler and controls before attempting to make any adjustments.
+A CAUTION The user should become thoroughly familiar with the operation of the boiler and controls before attempting to make any adjustments.